spandex-project/spandex/README.md

 ## Ecto Tracing

 I would like to see a separate library called `spandex_ecto` created to house the ecto specific code, but for now if you want it, an example implementation of an ecto logger that sends spandex data can be found in this issue: https://github.com/zachdaniel/spandex/issues/55.
 If anyone would like to make that repo, that would be a very nice contribution.

-## Datadog Api Sender Performance

-Originally, the library had an api server and spans were sent via `GenServer.cast`, but we've seen the need to introduce backpressure, and limit the overall amount of requests made.
-As such, the datadog api sender accepts `batch_size` and `sync_threshold` options.

-Batch size refers to *traces* not spans, so if you send a large amount of spans per trace, then you probably want to keep that number low.
-If you send only a few spans, then you could set it significantly higher.

-Sync threshold refers to the *number of processes concurrently sending spans*. *NOT* the number of traces queued up waiting to be sent.
-It is used to apply backpressure while still taking advantage of parallelism.
-Ideally, the sync threshold would be set to a point that you wouldn't reasonably reach often, but that is low enough to not cause systemic performance issues if you don't apply backpressure.
-A simple way to think about it is that if you are seeing 1000 request per second, and your batch size is 10, then you'll be making 100 requests per second to datadog(probably a bad config).
-But if your sync_threshold is set to 10, you'll almost certainly exceed that because 100 requests in 1 second will likely overlap in that way.
-So when that is exceeded, the work is done synchronously, (not waiting for the asynchronous ones to complete even).
-This concept of backpressure is very important, and strategies for switching to synchronous operation are often surprisingly far more performant than purely asynchronous strategies (and much more predictable).